ramalo89/banking-app/README.md

   - `InputValidator` for field validation
 - ❌ Handles invalid usernames and passwords
 - 📂 Project structured for future REST API and Docker deployment
-- 🧪 Unit test support coming next
+- 🧪 Unit test support for AuthService, InputValidator, UserRepository

 ---